 TfNSW has conducted monthly pre-construction groundwater baseline monitoring at four (4) boreholes since April 2019.
-Three (3) boreholes (BH104, BH107 and BH112BH) are located in M12 West and one (1) borehole (BH145) is located in M12 East.
+Three (3) boreholes (BH104, BH107 and BH112) are located in M12 West and one (1) borehole (BH145) is located in M12 East.

 The monitoring data and statistical summaries indicate that field water quality parameters, (including electrical conductivity (EC), redox (Reduction-oxidation), dissolved oxygen (DO), pH and temperature) vary throughout the year.
 The western clustered wells (BH104, BH107 and BH112) show generally similar trends, with the eastern well (BH145) showing inverse trends, particularly for DO and EC.
 The reported concentration of analytes in the monitoring period (October 2021 to March 2022) are broadly consistent with those reported in previous monitoring rounds.
-No data was available at BH145 after April 2021 due to the well experiencing insufficient levels of groundwater.
+No data was collected at BH145 from April 2021 to May 2022due to the well experiencing insufficient levels of groundwater.
+BH145 was replaced by BH145R in April 2023 to obtain more reliable data.